Raocybersec/Raocybersec.github.io/_posts/2026-04-25-OSI-Model-Vulnerabilities.md

 ---
-layout: post
+title: The OSI Model and vulnerabilities associated to each layer
-title: "The OSI Model and Vulnerabilities Associated to each Layer"
+date: 2026-04-30 10:00:00 +0000
-date: 2026-04-25
+categories: [Network, Fundamentals]  # Main Category, Subcategory
-categories: [Cybersecurity, Networking]
+tags: [networking, basics]
 ---

 The OSI Model: A Comprehensive Deep Dive & Vulnerability Map